fivance/WinFix/README.md

-Note: There is a bug that exits the script at the UWP uninstall section for some reason (doesn't happen every time).
-If you run the script second time it works fine.

 The idea is to collect good optimization scripts and combine them in a single ps1 script.

 Optimized for gaming and performance.